telerik/winforms-docs/controls/propertygrid/customizing-appearance/customization.md

 * __ItemIndent__: Increases the indent before the items.
 Valid for all levels.

+>note As of R3 2021 SP1 RadPropertyGrid supports individual item's height.
+As the control does not expose the items directly, there is no Items collection, the data item can be accessed in the **CreateItemElement** or the **ItemFormatting** event.
+Then, specify the Item.**ItemHeight** property to the desired height.
+>

 >caution Since the control uses data virtualization (just like **RadGridView** and **RadListControl**) and you should always reset the values of the customized properties, in order to to prevent applying the formatting to other items (because of the item reuse).
 >